-19In Brazil, even though the slave trade had ended in 1850, slavery lasted until 1888.
+20Even though the slave trade ended in 1850, slavery lasted until 1888.
 Due to an active level of manumission and self-purchase arrangements, approximately 75% of Afro-descendants (or 43% of Brazil's total population) were free by the time of the 1872 Census.
 In comparison, only 6 percent of African Americans in the U.S. South were free prior to emancipation (e.g., see Schwartz, 1996).